|

 SERIES B —LABORATORY-DEVELOPED INTER-STRENGTH CURVES AND RESPECTIVE

-SERIES C —PROJECT-SPECIFIC CONSTANT VALUES ATTACHMENT
+SERIES C —PROJECT-SPECIFIC CONSTANT VALUES

 SERIES D —LEVEL 1 INDIVIDUAL AQC PAY FACTOR CHARTS AND